 The First Case

-On April 7, 2018, Matthew Gioia led Carlsbad police on a one-mile pursuit before crashing his Hyundai Elantra.
+On April 7, 2018, the defendant led Carlsbad police on a one-mile pursuit before crashing his Hyundai Elantra.
 What should have been an open-and-shut felony case turned into California’s first chance to utilize the Mental Health Diversion Law.
-Attorney Gedulin researched Gioia’s tragic history of schizophrenia and explained to the court that his client is currently receiving treatment at a mental health facility in Carlsbad.
+Attorney Gedulin researched the defendent's tragic history of schizophrenia and explained to the court that his client is currently receiving treatment at a mental health facility in Carlsbad.
 According to Attorney Gedulin, “I think this case was exactly the kind of case the law was written for.”

 Many legal representatives have failed to properly utilize this defense option in the past.
 Attorney Gedulin claims that, “Most people are submitting statements of diagnoses, and that’s it.”
 George Gedulin, on the other hand, presented a detailed treatment plan and had a doctor testify about the diversion program.

-Thanks to Attorney Gedulin and Superior Court Judge Harry Elias, Matthew Gioia is currently receiving treatment for his schizophrenia.
-Gioia reports back to the judge on a regular basis, and his charges will be completely dropped if his treatment plan is considered a success within the next two years.
+Thanks to Attorney Gedulin and Superior Court Judge Harry Elias, the defendant is currently receiving treatment for his schizophrenia.
+He reports back to the judge on a regular basis, and his charges will be completely dropped if his treatment plan is considered a success within the next two years.

 Need Criminal Defense Representation?
 Schedule a Consultation Today.